Helping you grow closer to God

 And somehow we get to thinking if we can just get them reading the Bible, and praying, and giving, and going to things, and maybe even a short-term missions trip… and we focus on this exterior.

-And so, what we are going to talk about, and I just want to get this on the table early is, this is not going to be a bunch of different things we can get people to start doing.
-Now, they will do things.
 But what you want to do is give them a new worldview.
 You want to give them a completely new perspective.
 You want them to think differently so it soaks from their head, in concept, about what the Scriptures teach and who God is and who they are and their identity and how they think about values and money and people and relationships and sex and priorities.

 And what you want for them is to have a completely different worldview, and a set of values that plant in their heart so they begin to live out of this identity in Christ.
 And they own it for them versus external, religious activities of trying to somehow please God and get a couple of brownie points on that big refrigerator in the sky, wherever it is.
 And so that’s what we are going to talk about.